• Projects

 COPRODUCTION WITH NATURE FOR CITY TRANSITIONING, INNOVATION AND GOVERNANCE

-• Opportunity to assist urban communities in the transition to sustainability
+Assistance to urban communities in the transition to sustainability

 Nature-based solutions (NBS) are living solutions inspired and supported by nature that simultaneously provide environmental, social and economic benefits and help to build resilience.
 These solutions bring more nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
 The idea of NBS has emerged as both a challenge and an opportunity to assist urban communities in the transition to sustainability.